Math Test of COMPASS

 - Math Placement Test: This test constitutes five different subjects including Pre Algebra, Algebra, College Algebra, Geometry and Trigonometry.

-- Math Diagnostic Test: In this COMPASS Math test, there are 15 subsections of two major areas of mathematics:
+- Math Diagnostic Test: In this, there are 15 subsections of two major areas of Mathematics:

 - Pre Algebra: which combines Integers, Decimals, Exponents, Square roots and Scientific notation, Fractions, Percentages and Averages ( medians, modes and means).
 There are seven questions in this section.